 In the second stanza, the speaker begins his description of emotions he wishes he could experience.
 In these lines, the speaker is breaking from his first short narrative concerning the salmon and moving toward speaking on his own feelings.
 Just as the salmon “breaks / water” now the speaker is jolted awake.

 He remembers feeling as he did when he was a boy.
 His body used to be filled with…

 …the unpolluted joy

 The next two lines use images from childhood to express the purity of the speaker’s desired feelings.
 All he wants to emotionally experience is a new freedom.
 He is as a rainbow or like a…

 The speaker is waiting for something to happen, just like the dragon.
 A reader can assume that these emotions are those which inspired the title, ‘Waking Early Sunday Morning.’

-At first a reader will see these images through the re-energize mind of the speaker, focused on the experiences of childhood, but as he enters further into the scene his enthusiasm decreases.
+At first, a reader will see these images through the re-energized mind of the speaker, focused on the experiences of childhood, but as he enters further into the scene his enthusiasm decreases.